Please ensure Javascript is enabled for purposes of website accessibility

 Drug-Abusing Parent Loses Rights

-The Court of Appeals upholds termination of a mother’s parental rights to her three children, a decision supported by mother’s history of substance abuse and the prior removal of the children from the home.
-After finding that father abused and neglected A. and that mother neglected A., the trial court found that twins E. and […]
+The Court of Appeals upholds termination of a mother’s parental rights to her three children, a decision supported by mother’s history of substance abuse and the prior removal of the […]

 Jan 11, 2012